-Our wastewater network is of a high quality and satisfaction with the service is very high.
+Our wastewater network is high quality and satisfaction with the service is very high.
 Although resident perceptions of value for money have declined, only 5% disagree that the service provides value for money.
-Our sewerage network is fully compliant with its resource consent but we have had some issues with contamination of freshwater, which we need to address.
+Our sewage network is fully compliant with its resource consent but we have had some issues with contamination of freshwater, which we need to address.